SnakeSVx/fivem-postgres-async/README.md

        * (optional) callback method (err: string, result: table), See Dependencies for more info
     * PgSql.ready(callback), will be called when everything is ready
     * PgSql.format (wrapper for pg-format)
+    * Alternative: check pg.lua if you want to call the js code directly.

 ## Dependencies